Welcome to the VCS Cymru website where you will find out about our current range of activities including …

 JOIN US ON THURSDAYS FOR OUR RADIO SHOW ‘CARDIFF IN ACTION’ TO HEAR ABOUT ALL THE LATEST VOLUNTEERING OPPORTUNITIES

-Gail & Jeremy meet volunteers & volunteer co-ordinators from charities and voluntary organisations across the City, and have the latest opportunities togother with volunteering news.
+Kim & Jeremy meet volunteers & volunteer co-ordinators from charities and voluntary organisations across the City, and have the latest opportunities together with community news.
 We’re live on air each Thursday from 1:30 – 3:00pm on Radio Cardiff 98.7FM, or you can listen online / on apps on Tune In:- Radio Cardiff on Tune In

 Or if you miss the show live, you can listen on Mixcloud here:- Cardiff In Action on Mixcloud